 - PIRSA Fisheries and Aquaculture are responsible for the prevention and preparedness of aquatic animal disease incidents.
 This includes maintaining a capacity to deal with minor and major aquatic disease incidences reportable under the Regulations and the Livestock Act 1997.
-Emergency responses, are led Biosecurity SA.
+The management of emergency responses, once initiated if a significant biosecurity issue is identified from investigation, are not lead by PIRSA Fisheries and Aquaculture but by Biosecurity SA.
 However, PIRSA Fisheries and Aquaculture would be closely involved during an emergency response. - Assist Biosecurity SA in emergency response training as well as developing, reviewing and updating emergency response plans.